 When $k=3$, our colourful independence oracles are similar to the tripartite independent set (TIS) oracles of Bhattacharya et al.~\cite{BBGM}.
 (These oracles ask whether a 3-coloured graph $H$ contains a colourful triangle, rather than whether a 3-coloured 3-hypergraph $G$ contains a colourful edge.
 But if $G$ is taken to be the 3-hypergraph whose edges are the triangles of $H$, then the two notions coincide exactly.)
-Their main result, Theorem~1, says that given TIS oracle access to an $n$-vertex graph $G$ of maximum degree at most $d$, one can $\eps$-approximate the number of triangles in $G$ using at most $\OO(\eps^{-12}d^{12}\log^{25}n)$ TIS queries.
-Our Theorem~\ref{thm:main-counting} gives an algorithm which requires only $\OO(\eps^{-2}\log^{22} n)$ TIS queries, with no dependence on $d$, and which also generalises to approximately counting $k$-cliques for all fixed $k$.
-Again, Theorem~\ref{thm:main-sampling} extends the result to approximately-uniform sampling.
+Their main result, Theorem~1, says that given TIS oracle access to an $n$-vertex graph $G$ in which every edge belongs to at most $d$ triangles, one can $\eps$-approximate the number of triangles in $G$ using at most $\OO(\eps^{-12}d^{12}\log^{25}n)$ TIS queries; they have subsequently~\cite{BBGM-journal} improved this to $\OO(\eps^{-4}d^2\log^{18} n)$.
+Our \cref{thm:main-counting} gives an algorithm which requires only $\OO(\eps^{-2}\log^{19} n)$ TIS queries, with no dependence on $d$, and which also generalises to approximately counting $k$-cliques for all fixed $k$.
+Again, \cref{thm:main-sampling} extends the result to approximately-uniform sampling.

+In an independent work made public shortly after this paper appeared on arXiv, Bhattacharya et al.~\cite{BBGM19} also prove a version of \cref{thm:main-counting} (but not \cref{thm:main-sampling}) for arbitrary $k$.
+Their generalised $d$-partite independent set oracles are essentially the same as our independence oracles, and their algorithm makes $\OO(\eps^{-4}\log^{5k+5}n)$ queries on an $n$-vertex $k$-uniform input hypergraph; for comparison, our algorithm makes $\OO(\eps^{-2}\log^{4k+7}n)$ queries.
+Our algorithm therefore trades a slightly worse dependence on $n$ for a significantly better dependence on $\eps$.
+As in~\cite{BBGM}, the authors are motivated by the theory of graph oracles rather than by applications to specific approximation algorithms.

 We note in passing that the main result of~\cite{DL} doesn't quite fit into this setting, as it also makes unrestricted use of edge existence queries.
-It resembles a version of Theorem~\ref{thm:main-counting} restricted to $k=2$ and with slightly lower overhead in $n$.
+It resembles a version of \cref{thm:main-counting} restricted to $k=2$ and with slightly lower overhead in $n$.